OpenEnergyPlatform/academy/docs/tutorials/99_other/publish.md

 ## Introduction

-This course will teach you step-by-step how to publish your data and metadata.
-Comment: Later will be a corresponding course linked here.
+This course will teach you step-by-step how to publish your data and metadata using the OEP wizard.
+If you want to use the API, please have a look at this tutorial.
+For more general information und the piblishing process and the empbargo period, see this course.
+Comment: Links will be implemented once they are avalaible.

 ## Choosing a table to be published